Business process: Other definitions

-Frequently, identifying a process owner, (i.e., the person responsible for the continuous improvement of the process) is considered as a prerequisite.
+Frequently, identifying a process owner (i.e., the person responsible for the continuous improvement of the process) is considered as a prerequisite.
 Sometimes the process owner is the same person who is performing the process.

 Related concepts

 Workflow

 Workflow is the procedural movement of information, material, and tasks from one participant to another.
 Workflow includes the procedures, people and tools involved in each step of a business process.
 A single workflow may either be sequential, with each step contingent upon completion of the previous one, or parallel, with multiple steps occurring simultaneously.
 Multiple combinations of single workflows may be connected to achieve a resulting overall process.

 Business process re-engineering

 Business process re-engineering (BPR) was originally conceptualized by Hammer and Davenport as a means to improve organizational effectiveness and productivity.
-It can involve starting from a "blank slate" and completely recreating major business processes, or involve comparing the "as-is" process and the "to-be" process and mapping the path for change from one to the other.
+It can involve starting from a "blank slate" and completely recreating major business processes, or it can involve comparing the "as-is" process and the "to-be" process and mapping the path for change from one to the other.
 Often BPR will involve the use of information technology to secure significant performance improvement.
 The term unfortunately became associated with corporate "downsizing" in the mid-1990s.